CV hacks to help you score a job interview

 In order to score a job, having an impressive resume is of utmost priority.
-Unfortunately, not all of us have a step-by-step guidebook to writing a resume.
-After all, there is no ‘one size fits all’ template for resumes.
+Unfortunately, not all of us have a step-by-step guidebook to writing a CV.
+After all, there is no ‘one size fits all’ template for your CV.
 However, in this article, we will try to provide a few general guidelines to follow in order to get your foot through the door!

 Tip #1 Keep it short!